Aigerim-Zh/Plotly-deploy/README.md

 ![](https://github.com/Aigerim-Zh/Plotly-deploy/blob/main/dashboard.gif)

-The dashboard is interactive through a dropdown menu "Test Subject ID No." through which participants anonymized ID from the study can be selected.
+The dashboard is interactive through a dropdown menu "Test Subject ID No.", which participants can use to select their anonymized ID from the study.

-Based on the selected, the following information will be displayed:
+Based on the selected, the following information is displayed:
 - Demographics panel showing:
     - Ethnicity
     - Gender